What I Learned After Leaving My “Dream Job”

 Lesson 2: Consider everything

 When you’re thinking about your dream job, it’s so important to consider how that job will effect other aspects of your life.
 You’ll spend a lot of time working on this career, so making sure it’s a match for your personality and lifestyle is essential.
-For example, my job in entertainment industry required that I work A LOT of hours.
+For example, my job in the entertainment industry required that I work A LOT of hours.
 For some, that’s fine, but for me and the kind of personal life I want to live, I wasn’t comfortable with that.

 Lesson 3: don’t give up